C2DH/ranketwo-submissions/lessons/drafts/data.md

 ## 2 Encoding and digital representation

-*Learning outcomes*: Understand how encoding translates texts, images, and sounds into machine-readable digital data; recognise that digital representations depend on technical standards, formats, and encoding schemes; critically reflect on how encoding shapes the preservation, interpretation, and accessibility of historical sources.
+*Learning outcomes*: Understand how encoding translates texts, images (and, by the same logic, also sounds) into machine-readable digital data; recognise that digital representations depend on technical standards, formats, and encoding schemes; critically reflect on how encoding shapes the preservation, interpretation, and accessibility of historical sources.

 How is reality translated into data?
 Encoding, the process of converting information from one format into another, lies at the heart of data recording.
 One of the simplest forms of encoding is a physical mark on a surface, such as a notch in wood or a punched hole in paper, used to represent a simple distinction like “yes” or “no”.
 Similar principles still appear today in tickets, gift cards, and punched cards.